Celtics hold off Raptors for 12th straight victory

-Al Horford had 24 points in his return from a two-game absence because of a concussion and the Boston Celtics hung on to beat the Toronto Raptors 95-94 on Sunday for their 12th straight victory.
+Al Horford turned back the clock in his return from a two-game absence with a concussion.

+Horford scored 21 points on 8-of-9 shooting to help the Boston Celtics hang on to beat the Toronto Raptors 95-94 on Sunday for their 12th straight victory.

 Boston (12-2) was playing without Kyrie Irving after he took an inadvertent elbow to the face from teammate Aron Baynes on Friday night against Charlotte.
 Irving has a minor facial fracture but has not been diagnosed with a concussion as initially feared.

-Jaylen Brown added 18 points, and Terry Rozier helped fill in for Irving with 16 points off the bench.
+Jaylen Brown added 18 points, and Rozier helped fill in for Irving with 16 points off the bench.
 Boston shot just 40.2 per cent from the field.

 DeMar DeRozan scored 24 points, and Kyle Lowry had 19 points and seven rebounds for Toronto.
 The Raptors dropped to 7-5 after winning two straight.